Admin-7/Mr-Robot-techniques/Defense-Against-the-Dark-Arts.md

     * "What happens if an account is 'compromised' and what impact could this have on other users?"
   * Possible tools:
     * Using Hydra to brute-force logins
-    * CMS scanners such as `wpscan` to quickly scan for vulnerabilities on a group website
 * Phishing emails:
   * Answers questions like:
     * "Why should I be careful when I click links in email?"